A nondenominational, faith-based organization serving the

 • Bring clean water to a third village that suffers without water.

 • Double life expectancy in the villages we serve

-• Assure that people in all 600 villages in the Bundibugyo District have access to health education and treatment
+• Assure that people in all 600 villages in the Bundibugyo District have access to heath

 • Bring about equality of treatment for women in the villages we serve